Richard Vranch: Writing

-He presented the children's shows Let's Pretend on ITV and Jackanory on BBC One, and was a contestant on a charity special of The Weakest Link in 2005.
-He guested on BBC Radio 4's long-running panel game Just a Minute in 1999.
-In 2002 he was commissioned by Tamasha Theatre (East is East) as a writer for their show Ryman and the Sheik and worked for a few years as an Artistic Associate of the company.
+He has written for stage, radio and TV, and made several animated films with artist Lucy Allen.
+They have had their cartoons published in Maxim, Punch and The Spectator.
+In 2002 he was commissioned by Tamasha Theatre Company (East is East) as a writer for their show Ryman and the Sheik and worked for a few years as an Artistic Associate of the company.